Recursive Dynamic State Estimation for Power Systems with an Incomplete Nonlinear DAE Model: Conclusions and future work

 \section{Conclusions and future work}

-A novel centralized DSE has been proposed to address potential incompleteness of the power system model.
-The proposed approach is performed as an iterative procedure that generalizes the IEKF without any prior knowledge or assumptions about some of the injectors.
-Nevertheless, the estimation of all system states was demonstrated to be very accurate when the estimability condition was fulfilled.
-It was shown that estimability is satisfied topologically if all unknown injectors can be connected to a PMU device by disjoint paths.
+A novel centralized DSE has been proposed to address the challenges arising from partially known power system models with no prior knowledge or assumptions regarding some of the injectors.
+In contrast to the standard IEKF, which only deals with linear ODE models, the proposed method treats incomplete nonlinear differential-algebraic-equation models.
+The estimation of all system states was demonstrated to be very accurate when the estimability condition was met.
+The key insight lies in the requirement that all unknown injectors be connectable to a unique PMU device through mutually disjoint paths.
 The numerical results showcase the importance of the employed discretization scheme for DSE with an incomplete nonlinear DAE model, and the moderate computing times of the proposed scheme signify real-time feasibility.
-The proposed method outperforms the robust two-stage decoupled methods from the literature during sudden disturbances.
-While the usefulness of DSE is still being debated (see \cite{roles}), we argue that it will be crucial to provide reliable estimates during abnormal operating conditions to enable time-critical control and protection, particularly because the power grids are expected to be operated closer to their security margins in the future \cite{milano}.
-There are several immediate extensions of this work.
-Including decentralized power electronics-interfaced generation and evaluating the performance under altered system dynamics is an obvious direction for further research.
-In addition, it would be interesting to theoretically analyze the convergence of the recursive scheme and design an optimization algorithm for the optimal placement of PMUs.
-Finally, even though the method can disregard the injectors with unknown models or those whose behavior does not comply with the theoretical expectations, bad data can still appear, either in the form of innovation or observation outliers.
-Therefore, future work will also address the detection and identification of bad data.
+The proposed method outperforms the robust two-stage decoupled methods from the literature, particularly during sudden disturbances.
+Future work will analyze the detectability/observability of the employed DAE power system models and subsequently design an optimization algorithm for the optimal placement of PMUs.
+Next, even though the method can disregard injectors with unknown models, bad PMU data are still a major concern.
+Therefore, future work will also address bad data detection and identification.